avatorl/Deneb-Vega-Templates/README.md

 # Power BI Deneb Vega Templates by Andrzej Leszkiewicz

 Data visualization templates for Deneb, a custom visual for Power BI.
 The templates are examples of Vega (not Vega-Lite) data visualizations that can be used in Deneb as is or as a starting point for developing more advanced custom data visualizations.

 ## Working with Deneb Templates

 Read the official Deneb website: https://deneb-viz.github.io/templates

+### Support

+Do you need help with the templates or with any other Deneb/Vega visualizations?
+See https://github.com/avatorl/Deneb-Vega-Help/

 ## About the Templates

-The chart type selection for the templates is based on [the Financial Times Visual Vocabulary](https://github.com/Financial-Times/chart-doctor/tree/main/visual-vocabulary).
+The chart type selection for the templates is based on [the Financial Times Visual Vocabulary](https://github.com/Financial-Times/chart-doctor/tree/main/visual-vocabulary)

 Power BI report with example charts for all the templates: https://powerofbi.org/deneb-vega-templates/